Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Model Prior

 The constant $z'$ serves to ensure that \acro{qso}s with very small redshift have sufficient data for estimating the prior.
 The resulting prior $\Pr(\Md \given \zq)$ calculated from the \acro{dr9} sample is plotted in Figure \ref{dla_prior}.

-If we wish to break down our \acro{dla} prior $\Pr(\Md \given \zq)$ into its component parts, for example to find $\Pr(\Mdk{1} \given \zq)$, we assume that \acro{dla} occurrence is independent; therefore, the probabilities multiply.
+If we wish to break down our \acro{dla} prior $\Pr(\Md \given \zq)$ into its component parts, for example to find $\Pr(\Mdk{1} \given \zq)$, we assume that \acro{dla} occurrence is independent.
 If $\frac{M}{N}$ of sightlines contain at least one \acro{dla}, then $\frac{M^2}{N^2}$ contain at least two \acro{dla}s, etc., giving: